floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 ![Tensorboard Graphs](../../img/tensorboard_graph.png)

-The GRAPHS dashboard shows a graphical representation of the layers in the model.
+The GRAPHS dashboard shows a representation of Tensorflow's computation graph.
 You can click into each part of the model to get more details.

 !!!
 Note ""